AODA Video Requirements & Canadian Accessibility Standards

 The Accessibility for Ontarians with Disabilities Act (AODA) was instated in 2005 with the intention of creating a barrier-free Ontario by 2025.
 The AODA regulates accessibility standards across government, public, and private sectors, with requirements affecting five different areas of business: customer service, employment, information and communications, transportation, and design of public spaces.
 The AODA video requirements, under WCAG, also mandate accessible video for people with disabilities.

 The AODA standards aim to eliminate obstacles for people with disabilities in public and private life.

 An Accessible Ontario by 2025

-According to the Ontario Ministry of Community and Social Services, 1 in 7 Ontarians has a disability.
-This number is expected to increase, with disability affecting 1 in 5 of the population by 2036.
+According to the Ontario Ministry of Community and Social Services, one in seven Ontarians has a disability.
+This number is expected to increase as people age, with disability affecting one in five people by 2036.

-The Accessibility for Ontarians with Disabilities Act was passed to set an accessibility standard in which no person with a disability is prevented from fully participating in all aspects of society because of his or her disability.
-This means removing barriers, whether they be physical, architectural, technological, or informational.
-A policy or procedure that does not make the appropriate accommodations can also be considered a barrier.
+The Accessibility for Ontarians with Disabilities Act was passed to set an accessibility standard in which no person with a disability is prevented from fully participating in all aspects of society because of a disability.
+This commitment entails removing barriers, whether they be physical, architectural, technological, or informational.
+AODA video requirements also call for accessible video.

-Importantly, the AODA sought to include people with disabilities in the creation of official accessibility standards so their needs can be adequately met and their voices heard.
+Importantly, the AODA seeks to include people with disabilities in the creation of official accessibility standards so their needs can be adequately met and their voices heard.

 Three years after passing the AODA, Ontario passed the Accessibility Standards for Customer Service (Ontario Regulation 429/07), which focuses on creating accessible infrastructure in Ontario.
 This was followed in 2011 by the passage of the Integrated Accessibility Standards Regulation (Ontario Regulation 191/11), which sets standards for electronic communications.

-With such a substantial overhaul to enact by 2025, the AODA has set a series of phases toward full compliance.
-Each phase brings forth new requirements under the law.
-The following requirements will be active under the AODA in 2020:
+With such a substantial overhaul to enact by 2025, the AODA set a series of phases toward full compliance.
+Each phase brought forth new requirements under the law.
+The following requirements became active under the AODA in 2020:

 Read on for AODA requirements regarding WCAG compliance and regulations for education, private businesses, and government.

 The AODA references Web Content Accessibility Guidelines (WCAG) 2.0 for specific standards to achieve.